 The Company records deferred revenues when cash payments are received or due in advance of its performance.
-The increase in the deferred revenue balance for the year ended December 31, 2019 is primarily driven by cash payments received or due in advance of satisfying its performance obligations, partially offset by \$42.4 million of revenues recognized that were included in the deferred revenue balance as of December 31, 2018.
+The decrease in the deferred revenue balance for the year ended December 31, 2020 is primarily driven by satisfying our performance obligations and the revenue recognized of approximately \$103.2 million that were included in the deferred revenue balance as of December 31, 2019.